-The paper leaves open a number of questions.
-We think the following are some particular interesting subjects for further developments.
+This paper leaves a number of questions open.
+We consider the following to be particularly interesting topics for further investigation.

-1. \emph{Given $p\in \mathcal M^{+}(C_m)$, how to construct a Lyapunov-Reeb function on $\mathcal M^{+}(C_m)$ with $p$ being the critical point?} Naturally, analogous questions arise for the moduli spaces $\mathcal M^{+}(C_m,\ell)$, $\mathcal M(R_m)$, and $\mathcal M(R_m,\ell)$.
-Note that the existence is trivial since these moduli spaces are diffeomorphic to Euclidean spaces, but our goal is to derive explicit expressions for such functions.
-If achieved, the associated negative gradient flows will yield more direct and efficient algorithms for the Configuration (Linkage) Refolding Problem.
+1. \emph{Given $p\in \mathcal M^{+}(C_m)$, how to construct a Lyapunov-Reeb function on $\mathcal M^{+}(C_m)$ with $p$ as its critical point?} Analogous questions can also be posed for the moduli spaces $\mathcal M^{+}(C_m,\ell)$, $\mathcal M(R_m)$, and $\mathcal M(R_m,\ell)$.
+Note that the existence of such functions is trivial since these spaces are diffeomorphic to Euclidean spaces, but our goal is to derive explicit expressions for such functions.
+If this can be done, the associated negative gradient flows will yield more direct and efficient algorithms for the Linkage (Configuration) Refolding Problem.

-2. \emph{Can one construct complete Riemannian metrics (with explicit expressions) on the moduli spaces $\mathcal M(R_m)$, $\mathcal M(R_m,\ell)$, $\mathcal M^{+}(C_m)$, and $\mathcal M^{+}(C_m,\ell)$?} This problem is motivated by the following two objectives: $(1)$ Such metrics would facilitate the construction of geodesics between any pair of points in the moduli spaces, thereby deriving a thorough resolution to the Configuration (Linkage) Refolding Problem; $(2)$ The associated volume forms and Brownian motions may offer insights into the path integral formulation in quantum physics (see~\cite{Charles-2010}).
-For related research on random polygons, one may also consult the works of Pardon~\cite{Pardon-2011,Pardon-2012}.
+2. \emph{Can one construct complete Riemannian metrics (with explicit expressions) on the moduli spaces $\mathcal M(R_m)$, $\mathcal M(R_m,\ell)$, $\mathcal M^{+}(C_m)$, and $\mathcal M^{+}(C_m,\ell)$?} This problem is motivated by two objectives: $(1)$ Such metrics would facilitate the construction of geodesics between any pair of points in the moduli spaces, thereby providing a thorough resolution to the Linkage (Configuration) Refolding Problem; $(2)$ The associated volume forms and Brownian motions may offer insights into the path integral formulation in quantum physics (see~\cite{Charles-2010}).
+For related research on random polygons, refer to the works of Pardon~\cite{Pardon-2011,Pardon-2012}.

 3. Let $\mathcal M^{+}(C_m,\mathbb H^2)$ denote the set of isometry classes of positively oriented, simple $m$-gons in the hyperbolic plane $\mathbb H^2$. \emph{What can be said about the topology of $\mathcal M^{+}(C_m,\mathbb H^2)$?} Analogous questions arise for the moduli spaces $\mathcal M(R_m,\mathbb H^2)$, $\mathcal M(R_m,\ell, \mathbb H^2)$, and $\mathcal M^{+}(C_m,\ell, \mathbb H^2)$.
-A pivotal step in addressing this problem is to establish the local expansive property for hyperbolic linkages, requiring the derivation of results parallel to Theorems~\ref{T-3-2} and~\ref{T-4-11}.
-This endeavor proves challenging, however, because the linear programming method (particularly the dual principle) resists generalization to hyperbolic geometry.
+A pivotal step in addressing these problems is to establish the local expansive property for hyperbolic linkages, which requires deriving results parallel to Theorems~\ref{T-3-2} and~\ref{T-4-11}.
+This endeavor proves challenging, however, because the linear programming method\textemdash particularly the dual principle\textemdash resists generalization to hyperbolic geometry.